Thursday, February 29, 2024

 International Harvester Boardroom Willie Simpson

-During the late 1950’s there was widespread fear of Russia (U.S.S.R.).
+During the late 1950’s there was widespread fear of the U.S.S.R (Russia).
 American manufactures were considered prime "Cold War" risks and many of their executives targets for bribery or abduction.

-It had been more than a year that a negro International Harvester employee named Willie Simpson had been shining board member's shoes during executive meetings.
+It had been a little less than a year that a negro International Harvester employee named Willie Simpson had been shining board members’ shoes during executive meetings.

-The man dutifully went about his task in silence, often under the mahogany boardroom table while executives discussed production, labor strategies, government contracts and post war supply issues.
+The man dutifully went about his task in silence, often under the mahogany boardroom table while executives discussed production deadlines, labor strategies, government contracts and post war supply issues.
 Many items discussed were not meant for the ears of outsiders, competitors, or communists.

-My grandfather liked Willie, and they often traded fishing stories and reminisced about their Southern backgrounds and upbringing.
-They became friends as much as White and Black men could be back in the days before the civil rights era.
+My grandfather liked a man known to him as Willie Simpson, and they often traded stories and reminisced about their Southern backgrounds and rural upbringing.
+They became friends as much as White and Black men could be in the days before the civil rights era.

 When my surprised grandfather pressed him as to where he was going and why, Willie said he wasn't permitted to discuss his transfer.

 Outraged my grandfather exclaimed "Transfer?
 By whom?
-Adding, I'll speak to Harvester management right away!".
+Adding, I'll speak to whoever at Harvester management I need to and stop your transfer right away!".

-Willie quietly took my grandfather aside and said "I'm sorry sir my real name is not Willie Simpson and I'm not employed by International Harvester".
-And with that he showed "Mister Mac" his badge and ID then folded it back and placed it in his secret vest pocket, explaining that he was a Special Agent with the FBI and that he'd appreciate it if he'd not discuss their conversation with anyone.
+Willie quietly took my grandfather aside and said, "I'm sorry sir my real name is not Willie Simpson and I'm not really employed by International Harvester".
+And with that Willie showed "Mister Mac" his FBI badge and ID then folded it back and placed it in his secret vest pocket, explaining that he was a Special Agent with the FBI and that he'd appreciate it if he'd not discuss their conversation with anyone.
 My grandfather agreed.

 We as grandchildren were left to assume that this story, while well-meaning, was of course pure fiction.
 A fable to encourage acceptance of all people regardless of skin color and a lesson never to assume you know everything about someone.

 A lesson I accepted as did my siblings.
 A story told often by my grandfather then forgotten until retold again.
-In fact, my uncle told the story at my father's funeral in December of 2023, to which we all laughed and smiled, accepting the old man's tale just as we would have done had my grandfather told it for the first time at that very moment.
+In fact, my uncle told the story at my father's funeral in December of 2023, to which we all laughed and smiled, accepting my uncle’s tale, just as we would have done had my grandfather told it for the first time at that very moment.

-Pretty funny, a Black FBI Special Agent from the south in the late 1950s, working under cover.
+Pretty funny, a Black FBI Special Agent from the south in the late 1950s, working undercover at International Harvester.
 We accepted it as fact though we knew it was just a fun tall tale.

 Feb 27, 2024